mshangle1/watchmen/WATCHMEN_STEPS.md

    - Examples:

-                I query for String "SELECT CustomerName FROM Customers WHERE CustomerId=:id" with parameters as Data Table and store result as "CustomerName" in scenario scope:
+                I query for String "SELECT CustomerName FROM Customers WHERE CustomerId=:id" with parameters as Data Table and store result as "CustomerName" in the scenario scope:

                 |id|1234|

-                I query for String "query_CustomerName_ById.sql" with parameters as Data Table and store result as "CustomerName" in scenario scope:
+                I query for String "query_CustomerName_ById.sql" with parameters as Data Table and store result as "CustomerName" in the scenario scope:

                 |id|1234|